 - Best Area in Lyon for Nightlife: Guillotière

 Great areas for going out at night are spread across the city.
 The Confluence has music venues such as Marché Gare and clubs including Le Sucre, where you can dance to popular electronic DJs on the roof of a sugar factory turned modern art gallery.
 In the Pentes de la Croix-Rousse, there are funky bars and music venues clustered around Croix-Paquet and Montée de la Grande-Côte.
 La Presqu’île has some very cool cocktail bars, especially in Grand Hôtel-Dieu.
 Floating bars hosting DJs line the bank of the Rhône in Part-Dieu.
-But for some of the newest and hottest spots, a great mix of craft beer, cocktails, and concert venues, head to Guillotière.
+But for the newest and hottest spots, a great mix of craft beer, cocktails, and concert venues, head to Guillotière.

 - Best Area in Lyon for Food and Restaurants: Pentes de la Croix-Rousse

 In food-obsessed Lyon, there is serious competition for the area with the best eating.
 Multicultural Guillotière has plenty of places for delicious informal dining, from French to Swedish and Korean food.
 Part-Dieu has Les Halles de Lyon Paul Bocuse, the famous indoor market filled wall-to-wall with quality food.
 Brotteaux is great for high-end dining, with multiple Michelin-starred places such as Pierre Orsi, as well as Bernachon for some of the best chocolates and cakes in the city.
-La Presqu’île has some restaurant gems, both relaxed and formal.
-However, the Pentes de la Croix-Rousse has some of the most varied and tastiest cuisines, concentrated around Rue de la Martinière in the west and Rue Royale in the east.
+La Presqu’île has many restaurant gems, both relaxed and formal.
+The Pentes de la Croix-Rousse has some of the most varied and tastiest cuisines, concentrated around Rue de la Martinière in the west and Rue Royale in the east.